hermeznetwork/docs/docs/developers/coordinator.md

 For more information on the parameters in the configuration file, see [this](https://github.com/hermeznetwork/hermez-node/blob/master/config/config.go#L57).

 ## Launching the Boot Coordinator
+It is recommended to run the Coordinator node in a server with 8+ cores, 16 GB+ of RAM and 250GB of disk (AWS c5a.2xlarge or equivalent).

 1. Copy `cfg.buidler.toml` file.
 The configuration file can be found in `hermez-node/cli/node` folder
 ```shell
 cp cli/node/cfg.buidler.toml cli/node/cfg.boot-coordinator.cfg